worldlycode/nanobot-docs/README.md

 # NanoBot-Dev Documentation 🤖

-This repository contains the documentation for the NanoBot POC project, built using MkDocs with the Material theme.
+This repository contains the documentation for the NanoBot-Dev project, built using [MkDocs](https://www.mkdocs.org/) with the [Material theme](https://squidfunk.github.io/mkdocs-material/).

-## 📚 Documentation Overview

-Our documentation includes:
-- Getting Started guide
-- User Guide with detailed information about:
-  - Document Processing
-  - Vector Search
-- API Reference
-- Examples
-- Blog posts

 ## 🛠️ Local Development